PaddyCahil/VelociraptorHayabusa/README.md

 1. Use Windows.EVTX.Hayabusa artifact to copy all relevant evtx files from all endpoints.
 2. Manually download Results from VR which should give the H.xxx.zip file.
+4. For convienence `ready4hayabusa.py` can be used to merge all the evtx files into one folder to only fun hayabusa once.
+If you don't want to use `ready4hayabusa.py` you can run Hayabusa against each clients Windows evtx logs folder.
-4. Have folder containg both `H.xxxxxx.zip` and `ready4hayabusa.py`.
+4. To use `ready4hayabusa.py`: Have folder containg both `H.xxx.zip` and `ready4hayabusa.py`.
 3. Run `ready4hayabusa.py`: this unzips/extracts the evtx from H.xxx.zip from all clients into a `results` folder.
 4. Afterwards you run hayabusa against those evtx with: `hayabusa.exe -d ./results/ -r /hayabusa/rules/sigma/ -o ./results.csv`